MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

     -   Configuring password synchronization with the Azure Active Directory Connect tool.

--   For a multiple forest environment:
+-   For a multiple-forest environment:

     -   Install Azure Active Directory Connect synchronization, set up for multiple forest scenarios.
 Note that password hash sync and password writeback support multiple forest.
 However, other writeback scenarios are not supported.

     -   Configure synchronization between on-premises Active Directory forests and Microsoft Azure Active Directory Premium directory (Azure Active Directory).

         > [!NOTE]
         > Development and implementation for custom rules extensions are out of scope.

--   For a single forest when the target is federated identities: Installing and configuring Active Directory Federation Services (AD FS) for local domain authentication with Microsoft Azure AD Premium in a single-site, fault-tolerant configuration, if required.
+-   For a single forest when the target is federated identities: Installing and configuring Active Directory Federation Services (AD FS) for local domain authentication with Microsoft Azure Active Directory Premium in a single-site, fault-tolerant configuration, if required.

     > [!NOTE]
     > For all multiple forest configurations, AD FS deployments are out of scope.

 -   Testing single sign-on (SSO) functionality, if deployed.